-Ever caught yourself landing on your heels?
+Have you ever caught yourself landing on your heels?
 Tried to PR, and just couldn’t meet the mark?
-Or that sometimes your muscles are just too sore for that morning jog?
-Believe it or not, improving your running form can improve all the above issues, as well as minimizing injury so you can keep those legs in motion!
+Or are your muscles sometimes just too sore for that morning jog?
+Believe it or not, improving your running form can improve all the above issues, as well as minimize injury so you can keep those legs in motion!

 Like all athletes, runners should be strong, disciplined, and FLEXIBLE!
-There is a connection between poor form and lack of flexibility, so stretching before and after your workouts will help.
-Active Isolated Stretching can help lengthen muscles to prevent injuries.
-Even something as simple as an Active Hamstring Stretch is a great exercise that will improve your running potential!
+There is a connection between poor form and lack of flexibility, so stretching before and after your workouts will help improve running form. active isolated stretching can help lengthen muscles to prevent injuries.
+Even something as simple as an active hamstring stretch is a great exercise that will improve your running potential!

 - Don’t: Slouch or Lean Too Far

 - Do: Straighten Your Back for Better Posture

 Posture is important in all aspects of life as well as running.
 You don’t want to slouch, or lean too far forward or backward.
 Good running posture means that your back is straight, and you’re leaning slightly forward into your strides.
 Make sure both arms are swinging at a 90° angle, but not too much on the backswing, so you can conserve energy.

 Bad running form can be degenerative for your training as well as your body in the long run.
 Try focusing on the four running form related activities, and you’ll be sure to feel better within a short amount of time.
 In the long run, you’ll be able to perform at a higher level as you progress through your training! (pun intended)